Photo by Martin Lee (FLICKR) via Wikiemdia Commons (CC BY-SA 2.0)

 A very late start

-Nissany didn’t touch a race car until he was 38 years old.
-While most drivers were preparing for Formula 3 by that age—or retiring—he was starting his first season in Hungarian Formula 2000.
+Nissany had no experience, he did not touch a race car until he was 38 years old, while most drivers were preparing for Formula 3 by that age, or retiring, he was starting his first season in Hungarian Formula 2000.

-Remarkably, he didn’t embarrass himself.
-In fact, he performed well, even winning the national championship multiple times in the following years.
-But still, it was a far cry from the level required to compete with the best in the world.
+Remarkably, he performed well, even winning the national championship multiple times in the following years, but still, he wanted something more, he wanted to compete with the best in the world.

 Hungarian GP, 2005 – The dream comes true

-Then came the surreal moment.
-During the Friday Free Practice session at the 2005 Hungarian Grand Prix, Nissany was given a real F1 car to drive in front of thousands of spectators.
-His home crowd cheered.
-The cameras rolled.
-The timing screens lit up.
+Then came the surreal moment, during the Friday Practice session at the Hungarian GP in 2005, Nissany was given a real F1 car to drive in front of spectators at his home GP.

-Midway through the session, he lost control at Turn 4, spun into the gravel, and his run was over.
+Reality kicked in, he was over 12 seconds off the pace of the leaders, mirdway through the session he lost control at Turn 4, spun into the gravel and his run was over.

 The photo of that moment went viral.
-Even years later, fans still share it online as one of F1’s most baffling visuals.
+Even years later, fans still share it online.

-There was also the radio message that became legend.
-In a sport where every driver complains about needing more grip, Nissany went the other way:
+There was also the radio message that became legendary, in a sport where ever driver complains about needing more grip, Nissany went the other way ‘I have too much grip‘.

 Engineers must have blinked in disbelief.
 It was as if he had landed from another planet.
 A planet with very different racing physics.